coolandco/MSA_09_wlanParser/README.md

 ## MSA_09_wlanParser

-Little script for a WLAN signal strengh positioning system in the course "mobile systems and applications" in fourth semester.
-The script has to filter the strenghs and Macs.
-Example data:
+Little java programm for a WLAN signal strengh positioning system in the course "mobile systems and applications" in fourth semester.
+The script has to filter the strenghs of the APs and Macs.

+Input: Path to folder with text files.
+Each file represents one mesurement point
+Output: 1.          row : all Macs, that are found in the mesurement Points
+        2.,3.,4.... row : strenght of Mac per mesurement point

+Example input data:

 Example file of Mesurement Point 1
 ```